thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-gateway-manually.md

 - Open your **tb_gateway.json** file;
 - Replace default **host**, **port** and **accessToken** to new one;
 - Run gateway using your option.

-If you did everything right, you will see the following logs:

-**image**

 {% capture info %}
 As an alternative, you can use **Gateway Configuration Wizard**.
 More information about it, you can [read here]().